An unlikely story….

 Faces of Grayson isn’t just about displaying the beauty of these incredible ponies but it also serves as a reminder of the responsibility we shoulder for ensuring the protection of other feral horses and burros throughout America.
 Not all of these wonderful animals are as fortunate as the ponies of Grayson.
 Many herds of wild horses, especially in the American south west, are constantly threatened by forced removal and in many cases, slaughter.
 The news isn’t all bad, however.
 There are many organizations who are working to protect the lives and habitats of wild equines and one in particular, The Cloud Foundation, caught my attention.
 This Colorado non-profit organization was founded protect the herd of “Cloud”, a wild Pale Palomino stallion, located in the Pryor Mountain Wild Horse Range.
 Since then, The Cloud Foundation has extended it’s reach nationally in an effort to protect other wild horse herds on public lands, especially isolated herds with unique characteristics and historical significance.
 For all these reasons, I’ve chosen to donate 10% of the proceeds from each book directly to The Cloud Foundation each month.

-Faces of Grayson is now available for an exclusive price of $40 including FREE SHIPPING anywhere within the Continental United States(international buyer please add $20).
+Enjoy FREE SHIPPING anywhere within the Continental United States(international buyer please add $20).
 And you’ll be receiving more than just a book.
 You’ll get…

 - An expertly case bound and Smyth Sewn hardcover photo book like no other in existence